‘Big Little Lies’ Reveals Shocking Twist Ending: Who Died At Trivia Night?

 However, Celeste’s plan is foiled when Perry intercepts a call from her property manager.
 The two head to trivia night together and Perry asks Celeste if she plans on leaving him.
 Celeste finally stands up for herself and tells her abusive husband that she’s taking the boys and leaving him.
 When he begs her to stay and help him with his violence, she refuses, saying it’s already too late for them.

 Big Little Lies then finally takes us inside trivia night where things are tense.
 Madeline, played by Reese Witherspoon, is dealing with the guilt of cheating on her husband, Ed, and he seems to sense something is wrong.
-Meanwhile, Jane brings Tom as her date, and seems happier that she has in a long time.
+Meanwhile, Jane brings Tom as her date and seems happier than she has been in a long time.
 When the two women head out onto the balcony to discuss Madeline’s feelings of guilt, they’re later joined by Renata, played by Laura Dern, who wants to apologize to them after finding out that it had been Max, and not Jane’s son Ziggy, who had been bullying her daughter.

 Inside the event, Big Little Lies fans watch as Celeste and Perry’s argument gets heated.
 Bonnie, played by Zoe Kravitz, seems to be the only one who notices, and when Celeste takes off and is followed by Perry, Bonnie decides to follow behind.
 Celeste joins her friends on the balcony moments before Perry shows up.
 When he begins to beg her to leave with him, Jane immediately recognizes him as the man who raped her and fathered Ziggy.
 Before Jane can say a word, Perry loses control and begins to attack Celeste.
 This leads to all of the women trying to fight him off.
 However, it’s the unlikely character of Bonnie who saves the day as she comes running up from behind and pushes Perry over the edge where he falls to his death.